nirtus/ca/README.md

 Project goal is to find out objects speed and objects count using custom trained models and tracking.

 ## Problem
-Some vehicles, at first glance, appear to be driving above legal limit, especialy then traffic lights are about to change.
+Some vehicles, at first glance, appear to be driving above legal limit, especially when traffic lights are about to change.

 ## Solution
 Camera was installed to observe intersection exit and collect data.